-In support of Policy 1, the following actions are proposed to fulfil and complement the aims of this policy:
+In support of Policies 1 & 2, the following actions are proposed to fulfil and complement the aims of these policies:

 - i.
 That greater efforts be given to enforce approved planning applications and planning policies in the Area, and that the process is made more transparent. - ii.
 That developers positively and proactively engage with the community as plans are brought forward for development, as plans are submitted, and as development takes place. - iii.
-The introduction of a register of private landlords in the Area. - iv.
-Consideration of the needs of the large and growing private rented community.
+That all large developments have as a condition of their approval the mandatory formation of a consultation group with local residents and groups, to discuss the development between planning approval and completion. - iv.
+That significant schemes have as a condition of their approval the retention of the proposed architect for the development. - v.
+That all large developments include as a condition of their approval a commitment from the developer to market new homes to UK residents before overseas residents. - vi.
+The introduction of a register of private landlords in the Area. - vii.
+Consideration of the needs of the large and growing private rented community. - viii.
+The enforcement of more rigorous controls on HMOs.

-A18.
+A20.
 Significant parts of the Area are covered by conservations areas.
 These designated areas give a higher level of protection to buildings and land, with the aim of preserving and enhancing the architectural heritage.
 The NPPF states as a core planning principle (17) that heritage assets should be conserved "so that they can be enjoyed for their contribution to the quality of life of this and future generations".